-Trust score 81/100 (Trusted) · 122+ installs · 2 GitHub contributors · MIT license
+Trust score 92/100 (Verified) · 150+ installs · 2 GitHub contributors · MIT license

 Most popular component libraries were built for LTR languages, and even those that support RTL are not tuned for Hebrew typography, local design conventions, or the specific needs of Israeli products.
 Developers spend significant time on manual adjustments, and the end product still does not feel natural to Israeli users.

-npx skills-il add skills-il/localization --skill israeli-ui-design-system -a claude-codeI am building a Hebrew app and need a component library with solid RTL support out of the box.
+npx skills-il add skills-il/localization@v1.1.0-israeli-ui-design-system --skill israeli-ui-design-system -a claude-codeI am building a Hebrew app and need a component library with solid RTL support out of the box.
 What are the best options and how do I configure them correctly for Hebrew?

 Which Hebrew fonts work well in digital interfaces and how should I set line-height and letter-spacing to suit Hebrew text?